Streatham Common railway station: Ticket barriers

 Ticket barriers were installed May 2009 to both entrances to curb fraudulent travel and improve security at the station.

 Step-free access

 Lifts enabling step free access to platforms 1 and 2, along with a DDA compliant ramp on platform 4 were installed in July and August 2009.

 Bridge demolition and platform extension

 Beginning in October 2012 and ending on 10 May 2013 Greyhound Lane and Streatham Vale were closed to enable the extension of platforms 1 and 2 of the station to accommodate 10 car trains, this required the complete demolition and replacement of the Northern section of the station's road bridge.
-The closure caused severe difficulties for local businesses and residents, leading directly to 15 job losses.
-A campaign led by local businessman Anthony Ellis produced hardship payments for 44 businesses, the foundation of the Streatham Bridge Business Association, and the acceleration of the works programme resulting in the early reinstatement of the bridge.
+The closure caused severe disruption for local businesses and residents, leading directly to 15 job losses.
+A campaign led by a local businessman produced hardship payments for 44 businesses, the foundation of the Streatham Bridge Business Association, and the acceleration of the works programme resulting in the early reinstatement of the bridge.

+Metroisation

+TfL's 'Strategic Case for Metroisation in south and south east London' (March 2019) proposes to "create a more reliable, better connected and larger public transport network across south London, Surrey and Kent", including - "a new interchange at Streatham Common that allows customers to swap easily between frequent services to Victoria, West London, Blackfriars and London Bridge" (page 67).
+This would be by means of "New high-level platforms at Streatham Common, for services between Tooting/Mitcham and Streatham" (page 68).
+If implemented, "stations, including Catford, Streatham Hill and some stations in North Kent will upgrade to metro-level frequencies of 6-8tph during the peak."(page 72).
+More specifically, the high level platforms at Streatham Common "would allow the infrequent London Bridge-Selhurst service to be diverted to Sutton, resulting in a new frequent London Bridge-Peckham-Sutton service alongside an increase in frequency between Selhurst and Victoria and Selhurst and West London.
+The new interchange would allow people to continue to make journeys between the Selhurst line and London Bridge and Blackfriars with an interchange, but at frequencies of every 5 minutes rather than every half hour.
+It would also enable new or improved connectivity for journeys such as Tooting to Croydon (every 15 minutes) or Balham to Peckham (every 7-8 minutes)." (page 76).
+Furthermore, "Digital signalling between Victoria and Streatham Common would deliver an additional 4tph between Balham and Victoria" (page 85).